Safer Communities Act funding overview

 Safer Communities Act funding: Solutions to consider

-While there is no one size fits all solution, vulnerabilities often exist when there are voids in basic security policies and strategies including periodic safety and security risk assessments, Code Red or other active assailant response procedures training and frequent drills to help ensure all school staff and students know what to do in an emergency.
+While there is no one size fits all solution, vulnerabilities often exist when there are voids in basic security policies and strategies, including periodic safety assessments, Code Red of other active assailant response procedures training and frequent drills to help ensure all school staff and students know what to do in an emergency.
 After basic harm mitigation concepts are implemented, school districts can consider more advanced security measures that focus on prevention and those involving technology innovations.

 Mass notification systems